7 Best Red Wines for Beginners (2026): Smooth, Easy & Under $25

 Your Next Step

-Next time you’re at a wine store, pick one bottle from this list.
+Next time you’re at a wine shop, pick one bottle from this list.
 Take it home, pour a glass, and pay attention to what you’re tasting.

 Better yet, scan the label with Sommo first.
 You’ll get instant details on the wine’s origin, grape variety, and tasting notes, plus you can save it to your personal wine journal to remember it later.